Let Us Customize the Perfect Luxury Rwanda Safari

 Akagera National Park

-One of Africa’s great conservation stories, Akagera National Park has gone from a land nearly devoid of wildlife due to poaching and overgrazing by domestic cattle, to a thriving park offering tourists the chance to see Africa’s Big 5 along with abundant other plains game animals, hippos and crocodiles on a luxury Rwanda safari.
+One of Africa’s great conservation stories, Akagera National Park has gone from a land nearly devoid of wildlife due to poaching and overgrazing by domestic cattle, to a thriving savanna park offering tourists the chance to see Africa’s Big 5 along with abundant other plains game animals, hippos and crocodiles on a luxury Rwanda safari.
 Its revival was born from a partnership between the non-profit African Parks organization and the Rwanda Development Board.
 Akagera is Rwanda’s largest park, and its only park with savanna habitat.
 Incredibly scenic, the park is bordered by tall mountains and has sparkling, forest-lined lakes.
 Birders shouldn’t miss the chance to visit and try to tick off some of the park’s nearly 500 species.
 Activities include day and night game drives, boat trips and an intriguing, conservation focused behind-the-scenes tour.

 Another of Rwanda’s conservation success stories in progress, Gishwati Mukura is the country’s newest national park.
 Gishwati Mukura is made up of two separate forests – the larger Gishwati and smaller Mukura.
 The park is home to habituated chimpanzees; golden, blue and L’Hoest’s monkeys; myriad bird species and smaller animals.
 Activities in the park include nature hikes, chimpanzee and monkey tracking, bird watching and waterfall visits.
 Community-based activities are also an option.
 Guests can visit neighboring communities to see cultural dances, handicraft making, beekeeping, a tea plantation and the chance to learn from traditional healers.